freerafiki/PAD/devlog.md

 # Results

+Devlog for the implementation of various models to discriminate correct alignemnts of irregular fragments (with pictorial contents/color).

-Keeping track of the results of the quick attempts (using AI-enabled auto completion for boilerplate code, so most likely full of terrible stuff, be aware) for **binary classification** (correct alignment / incorrect alignment) of pairwise alignments.
-After I get something *almost working*, will try to fix the code and make it usable and see how to get it into the solver.
+Keeping track of the results of the quick attempts for **binary classification** (correct alignment / incorrect alignment) of pairwise alignments and the later more refined versions.

 # Dataset